Equal opportunities as a fundamental social value of the EU

 The VET centres will have new methods of education and training to address the inclusion of women and equal opportunities, through approaches, resources and training with a gender approach.

-Companies can improve their internal training from a gender perspective, in order to welcome and integrate women into the work.
+Companies can improve their internal training from a gender perspective, in order to welcome and integrate women into the construction.

 Availability of resources